wildfly-swarm-archive/booker/BOOKER_WITH_DOCKER.md

 ## Consul (http://consul.io)

 With Swarm you have two choices for providing service registration and discovery: jgroups or consul.
-In this setup we use consul, because much more straightforward to configure and use, because the main interaction with the registry happens through HTTP.
+In this setup we use consul, because it's much more straightforward to configure and use:
+The main interaction with the registry happens through HTTP.

-We leverage the progrium consul image to launch consul.
+The progrium consul lends itself well to launch consul.
 Simply pull the image:

 ```
 docker pull progrium/consul